 Per se THC limits and zero tolerance DUID laws are a major concern for medical cannabis patients who often use marijuana more frequently than other marijuana consumers.
 There is no realistic way for patients to determine what their blood’s THC levels are, meaning they would have no way of knowing if it’s legal for them to drive.
 Even if they could somehow test their blood levels regularly, THC is fat-soluble and its levels can go up without a person having consumed cannabis.
 If a medical marijuana state’s per se or zero tolerance DUID law cannot be repealed, it should at least carve out a compassionate exception for patients, as was done in seven states.

 1 “Impaired Driving and Cannabis,” AAA Foundation for Traffic Safety.
-2 The 21 medical marijuana states with effects-based laws are: Alaska, Arkansas, California, Connecticut, Florida, Hawaii, Louisiana, Maine, Maryland, Massachusetts, Minnesota, Mississippi, Missouri, New Hampshire, New Jersey, New Mexico, New York, North Dakota, Oregon, South Dakota, and Vermont.
+2 The 22 medical marijuana states with effects-based laws are: Alabama, Alaska, Arkansas, California, Connecticut, Florida, Hawaii, Louisiana, Maine, Maryland, Massachusetts, Minnesota, Missouri, New Hampshire, New Jersey, New Mexico, New York, North Dakota, Oregon, South Dakota, Vermont, and Virginia.
 The District of Columbia also has an effects-based law.
 3 In Delaware and Illinois, a patient’s conviction cannot be based solely on metabolites or marijuana components.
 In Rhode Island, a patient’s conviction cannot be based solely on metabolites.
 In Arizona, a patient’s conviction cannot be based solely on metabolites or components of marijuana in a concentration that is insufficient to cause impairment.
 In 2013, the Michigan Supreme Court ruled the state’s zero tolerance law did not apply to patients.
-4 After a 15-hour period of abstinence, including a full night’s sleep, Westword’s medical marijuana critic’s THC levels were still 13.5 ng/mL.
+4 As of May 27, 2021 a Nevada bill to limit the per-se DUI law (AB 400) to cases of serious injury or death is on its way to the governor’s desk.
+5 After a 15-hour period of abstinence, including a full night’s sleep, Westword’s medical marijuana critic’s THC levels were still 13.5 ng/mL.
 According to his physician, Mr. Breathes was in “no way incapacitated” at the time.
 (William Breathes, “THC blood test: Pot critic William Breathes nearly 3 times over proposed limit when sober,” Westword, April 18, 2011.)
-5 Barry Logan, Ph.D., et al., “An evaluation of data from drivers arrested for driving under the influence in relation to per se limits for cannabis,” AAA Foundation for Traffic Safety, May 2016.
-6 Jonah Bromwich, “How Much Is Too Much Marijuana to Drive?
+6 Barry Logan, Ph.D., et al., “An evaluation of data from drivers arrested for driving under the influence in relation to per se limits for cannabis,” AAA Foundation for Traffic Safety, May 2016.
+7 Jonah Bromwich, “How Much Is Too Much Marijuana to Drive?
 Lawmakers Wonder,” TheNew York Times, May 13, 2016.
-7 “An evaluation of data from drivers arrested for driving under the influence in relation to per se limits for cannabis,” p.
-26. 8 M. Anderson and D. Rees, "Per Se Drugged Driving Laws and Traffic Fatalities," IZA Discussion Paper 7048, 2012, p.
-5. 9 R.P.
+8 “An evaluation of data from drivers arrested for driving under the influence in relation to per se limits for cannabis,” p.
+26. 9 M. Anderson and D. Rees, "Per Se Drugged Driving Laws and Traffic Fatalities," IZA Discussion Paper 7048, 2012, p.
+5. 10 R.P.
 Compton and A. Berning, “Drug and alcohol crash risk,” National Highway Traffic Safety Administration, Washington, D.C., Research Note DOT HS 812 117, Feb.
 2015.
 (Meanwhile, drivers with a 0.05 BAC — which is below the legal limit — had more than double the crash risk.)